guitarvydas/guitarvydas.github.io/_posts/2021-05-12-Functional Programming Takeaways 2.md

 Ohm-JS claims to simplify PEG parsing, through various complicated means (upper-case vs. lower-case rules).

-The real gem in Ohm-JS is the Ohm-editor.
+The real gems in Ohm-JS are:

+1. Separation of Concerns (grammar separated from semantics, unlike in other variants of PEG)

+2. the Ohm-editor.

 The Ohm-editor simplifies the act of building parsers.

-If I were to use some other PEG library, I would use the Ohm-editor first.
+If I were to use any other PEG library, I would use the Ohm-editor first.

 ### Text Manipulation